jomian78/swarm_testbed_tablet/README.md

 `python3 ergodic_interface_v12 <team> -host <yes/no> -address <ip_address>` where:
 - team argument should be `red` or `blue` depending upon which team you would like to control
 - host argument should be `yes` or `no` depending upon if you are the player that is hosting the virtual testbed
-- if you are not the host (host=no), the address argument denotes the ip address of the hosting player on the local network both players are on
+- if you are not the host (host=no), the address argument denotes the ip address of the hosting player's PC on the local network both players are on

 Once the touch screen interface has launched:
 - Click/touch "Draw Attract" to draw attraction regions for your team